senzing-garage/kubernetes-demo/docs/helm-rabbitmq-db2/README.md

 1. To use senzing-debug pod, see [View Senzing Debug pod](#view-senzing-debug-pod).

-### Install DB2 Helm chart
+### Install Db2 Helm chart

+This step starts IBM Db2 database and populates the database with the Senzing schema.

-1. Install IBM DB2 Express-C chart.
+1. Install chart.
    Example:

     ```console
     helm install \